 By the end of 1995, the crowd reactions for Diesel were not as boisterous as before.
 The irrepressible Shawn Michaels was hearing more of a positive response upon his entrance to that of his tag partner.
 Perhaps with this in mind, and already planning on a potential WWF title win for Michaels at WrestleMania 12, the stage was set for Diesel’s record championship run of 358 days to come to an end.

 At Survivor Series that year, Nash was again facing across the ring from Bret Hart.
-As Diesel entered the ring for his match with “The Hitman,” there were even some audible boos.
-Bret, on the other hand, was hugely backed by the fans in attendance, a stark contrast to their Royal Rumble square-off in which both competitors were cheered loudly.
+As Diesel entered the ring for his match with "The Hitman," there were even some audible boos.
+On the other hand, Bret was hugely backed by the fans in attendance, a stark contrast to their Royal Rumble square-off in which both competitors were cheered loudly.

 After this main event had finished, Diesel attacked the new champion.
 Hitting him with his Jackknife Powerbomb and leaving Hart destroyed in the ring, "Big Daddy Cool" left the arena to a chorus of negativity from the paying public.